Safeguarding

 It is natural to feel a little nervous about sharing concerns, but it is important to remember that it is not your responsibility to decide if abuse or neglect is happening, it is your responsibility to share your concerns.
 Doing nothing is not an option.

-• If the child whom you have concerns about is in immediate danger or needs medical attention, call 999 as soon as possible
+• If someone is in immediate danger call 999 as soon as possible and then submit the RFU Safeguarding Referral Form.

-• If you’re a parent or volunteer, you should share your concerns with your Club Safeguarding Officer
+• If you’re a parent, you can share your concerns with your Club Safeguarding Officer or complete the RFU Safeguarding Referral Form.

-• Or you can contact the unmanned RFU Safeguarding line on 0208 831 6655 and a member of the Safeguarding team will respond to you within 24 hours
+• If you're ever unsure, contact the RFU Safeguarding Team either via safeguarding@rfu.com or the unmanned RFU Safeguarding line on 0208 831 6655 and a member of the Safeguarding Team will respond to you within 24 working hours.
+Alternatively, seek advice from your CB Safeguarding Manager or Club Safeguarding Officer.

-For more information on how to share concerns regarding children, please see our Sharing Concerns flowchart.
+For more information on receiving and sharing concerns, please see our Sharing Concerns Guidance

 Safeguarding Complaints